jonathanagustin/consul-api-gateway/README.md

         - containerPort: 80
 ```

+> [!CAUTION]
+> The `consul.hashicorp.com/connect-inject: "true"` annotation MUST be on the Pod template metadata, NOT on the Deployment metadata!

 **Key points:**
 - `consul.hashicorp.com/connect-inject: "true"` - Triggers automatic sidecar injection
 - Annotation must be on Pod template metadata, not Deployment metadata